 • NEVER acknowledge fault for the accident.

 - If possible, take pictures of the accident if you are able to do so safely.
 Take pictures of any vehicles involved from different angles, as well as license plates.

 - Take pictures of your injuries or any injuries sustained by your passengers.

 What are Potential Injuries From a FedEx Truck Accident?

 Serious injuries and even death can happen when in an accident with a FedEx truck.
 These trucks can weigh several tons.
 According to a 2020 report from the Environmental Protection Agency (EPA), the average weight of a new passenger vehicle is 4,156 lbs., which is just over 2 tons.
-That is a big difference in weight, with big potential for very serious injuries and property damages in a crash.
+That is a big difference in weight, with a big potential for very serious injuries and property damages in a crash.

 There are many different types of injuries that can happen when a FedEx Truck hits a personal vehicle.
-Unfortunately, death is even a very real possibility.
+Unfortunately, even death is a very real possibility.
 Some injuries are obvious immediately after a crash, such as broken bones or lacerations.
 Others take a while to show up.

 Other injuries don’t show their true magnitude until after the accident, such as internal injuries or back and neck injuries.
 This is why it is very important to be seen by a medical professional shortly after the accident.
-The documentation from your injuries is extremely important, even if they don’t seem to be serious now.
+The documentation of your injuries is extremely important, even if they don’t seem to be serious now.